Truongphi20/hamilpath/README.md

-Find the path to go through all points
+Finding the Hamiltonian path and Hamiltonian Circuit by Solve system of linear inequalities
 ======

 # 1. Introduce